-If you’re searching for a job, an excellent resume is crucial to landing an interview with a hiring manager.
-But how exactly should your resume look in 2017?
+If you’re searching for a new job, an excellent resume is crucial to landing an interview with a hiring manager.
+But how exactly should your resume look in 2018?

 You can stop searching Google for “best resume advice” because Clark.com has everything you need to know!

 We reached out to Laurie Berenson, professional resume writer and founder of Sterling Career Concepts, to provide us with sample “before” and “after” resumes.

 Following the same techniques that Berenson uses with her clients can help your resume end up in the “yes” pile.

 Let’s get started by taking a look at the “before” resume for John B. Doe.
 Many hiring managers spend less than 10 seconds reviewing a single resume, so you must be able to grab their attention — but this resume doesn’t do that.

 You can have all the experience in the world, but a resume that’s not easily readable and skimmable will get you nowhere.

 Berenson gave our sample resume a complete makeover.
 The end result is a modern, professional resume that makes a good first impression in the top half of the first page.

 Does your resume look more like the “before” picture than the “after?”
 Berenson’s secrets to resume success will help you craft a resume that will get you hired.
 Here are her top tips:

 9 keys to make your resume stand out